We are consuming too much microplastics - Environment Minister

 The Company, through extensive research, had introduced a new range of eco-friendly roofing solutions named Ecophils Roofing Tiles, he said.

-Mr. Nadim Ghanem, Jr., the Chief Executive Officer of Mini Plast, said his Company recycled plastics to produce high-quality, custom-made plastic packaging solutions to its industrial customers, including those in the food and confectionery sector, and the paint industry.
+Mr Nadim Ghanem, Jr., the Chief executive Officers Mini Plast, said his Company recycled plastics to produce high quality, custom made plastic packaging solutions to its industrial customers, including those in the food and confectionery sector, and the paint industry.

 About 2.58 million metric tonnes of raw plastics are imported into Ghana annually, out of which 73 percent effectively ends up as waste, while only 19 percent is re-used, according to the Environmental Protection Agency.